alarichardson/non-us-data-center-registry/README.md

 - Project and quote IDs are cross-referenced between files

 ### Known Data Limitations
+- Limited access to data on Chinese compute projects
+- Collected from public data
+- Collected using Perplexity AI, which likely biases recent search results
 - Some fields contain missing values
-- Historical data may be incomplete for older projects
 - Project timelines may be subject to updates